MahshadFani/FYRE2024/README.md

 Calculation: Computes the fraction of the simulation cell occupied by atoms and the dilatation of the cell.

 Output: Saves results to a text file of the porosity vs. dilatation.

+The script is designed for the case where R = 0.772.
+To adapt the script for R = 2.316, the number of divisions should be changed from 21 to 63.

 ## Prerequisites
 * Python 3.x
 * NumPy